Bias-Corrected Data Synthesis for Imbalanced Learning: Introduction

 Imbalanced classification is a fundamental challenge in modern machine learning, arising when the number of observations in one class significantly exceeds that in another class.
 This issue is prevalent in diverse applications, including detecting rare diseases in medical diagnosis \citep{rajkomar2019machine, faviez2020diagnosis}, fraud detection \citep{subudhi2018effect}, anomaly detection in industrial systems \citep{kong2020improving}, and cybersecurity \citep{sarker2019machine}.
 Traditional classification algorithms often perform poorly under such an imbalance, as they tend to be biased towards the majority class, leading to suboptimal sensitivity and an increasing risk of overlooking critical minority instances.

 A common strategy for addressing such challenges in imbalanced classification is data augmentation, which aims to rebalance the samples in different classes by artificially modifying or expanding the training dataset.
-Resampling-based approaches include undersampling -- removing samples from the majority class, and oversampling -- expanding the minority class.
+Resampling-based approaches include undersampling (removing samples from the majority class) and oversampling (expanding the minority class).
 Undersampling techniques, such as Tomek's links \citep{tomek2010generalization} and cluster centroid \citep{lemaavztre2017imbalanced}, often suffer from information loss due to discarding potentially informative majority samples.
 In contrast, oversampling is typically preferred, and various methods have been proposed to enrich the minority class.
 The reweighting procedure, which assigns higher weights to the minority samples, is equivalent to oversampling by replicating the minority samples.
-While bootstrap \citep{efron1994introduction} is a widely used resampling method in statistics, its naive application in oversampling may be sensitive to outliers and may introduce variance inflation.
+While bootstrap \citep{efron1994introduction} is a widely used resampling method in statistics, its na\"{i}ve application in oversampling may be sensitive to outliers and may introduce variance inflation.
+The Gaussian mixture model \citep{mclachlan2000finite} is a classical tool for modeling heterogeneous populations through parametric mixture distributions.
+Perturbed sampling techniques \citep{he2009learning} have been widely used to address class imbalance by modifying the sampling mechanism across classes.
+Both approaches provide convenient modeling abstractions, though they rely on simplified assumptions and may not fully capture the complexity of real-world data.

 Among oversampling methods, the Synthetic Minority Oversampling TEchnique (SMOTE, \citet{chawla2002smote}) has been especially influential.
 SMOTE generates synthetic samples by interpolating between minority samples and has inspired numerous variants, such as Borderline-SMOTE \citep{han2005borderline}, ADASYN \citep{he2008adasyn}, and safe-level-SMOTE \citep{bunkhumpornpat2009safe}, which aim to better capture the geometry of the data and concentrate synthetic sample generation near the decision boundary where classification is challenging.
 For a comprehensive review of resampling techniques in imbalanced settings, see \citet{mohammed2020machine}.